 Photographer: Jim Bush Photography

-Any kid who loves storytime can appreciate the magic of seeing stories come to life through the Theatre of Youth’s (TOY) original productions.
+Any kid who loves story time can appreciate the magic of seeing stories come to life through the Theatre of Youth’s (TOY) original productions.
 TOY creates shows for all ages and even offers special shows that are “sensory-friendly,” where the audience is welcome to move around in any way that feels comfortable to them.
 Here’s your chance to share your love of theater with your young ones while also letting the actors deliver feel-good messages about family and friendship via entertainment.
 The actors often come out on stage post-performance to chat with the crowd.
-Their season for plays wraps up by early June but they’ll be offering drama and musical workshops for various age ranges all summer.
+Their season for plays wraps up by mid-May, but they’ll be offering drama classes for various age ranges starting February and throughout the spring.
 Tickets $15–$28

 Credit: Drew Brown, Eric Frick & Gene McCarthys

 Whether you’re visiting Buffalo solely for the chicken wings (we don’t judge) or you’re there for other attractions, take advantage of being in the home of this national culinary treasure.
 Take a foodie tour of the city by following the Buffalo Wing Trail, making stops at a dozen local favorite wing stops.
 The final selections were chosen by polling more than 86,000 followers on Facebook, before being approved by wing-aficionado and National Buffalo Wing Festival founder Drew Cerza.
 The trail includes options beyond the classic, such as blue cheese wings, hot wings, Sicilian wings, and even peanut butter and jelly wings!
 Prices vary

 Welcome to an entire restaurant dedicated to a kid-friendly staple: grilled cheese.
 Buffalo Melting Point serves up a traditional grilled cheese with your choice of cheese for just $6, or the “Classic Grilled Cheese,” simply American cheese on white bread for $1.99!
 Even if your kids are content with the simple stuff, they offer more sophisticated interpretations, such as brie, cheddar, Granny Smith apples, caramelized onions and a drizzle of honey, or provolone with capicola, roasted red onion, tomato, and basil pesto.